Generic selectors

 • Care Level: Moderate

-• Diet – Omnivore
+• Diet.
+Omnivore

-• Origin – South America
+• Origin.
+South America

-• Swimming Level – Top to Middle
+• Swimming Level.
+Top to Middle

-The Neon Tetra is a small, eye-catching fish that can be kept in harmony with African Dwarf Frogs within the same tank.
+The Neon Tetra is a small, eye-catching fish that is kept in harmony with African Dwarf Frogs within the same tank.
 These species are renowned for their vibrant red and blue stripes, which bring vividness to any aquarium setup.
 In order to get the most out of these delightful creatures, it’s recommended they should always travel in packs of six or more – this makes them schooling fish naturally gravitating towards each other’s company.

-In terms of temperature preferences and pH needs, these little beauties require 70°F – 81°F water temperature range along with 6.0–7.0 on your pH scale.
+In terms of temperature preferences and pH needs, these little beauties require 70°F. 81°F water temperature range along with 6.0.
+7.0 on your pH scale.
 Being similar requirements between african dwarf frogs and neon tetras means coexistence together has proved easy, making for a great dwarf frog tank mate.

 5. Cardinal Tetra